 Step 6: Close the deceased’s accounts and open an estate account.

-When a person dies, financial institutions such as banks freeze the deceased’s accounts.
+When a person dies, financial institutions such as banks usually freeze the deceased’s accounts.
 So it’s best to close the accounts and transfer the money to a new account opened in the name of the estate.

 The estate account is used for these things: